 our blog

-Controlling faces
+Controlling Faces

 Surprise, we have a pseudo-anglicism here!

 The English language has an extraordinary phrase, “face control.”
 It might come as a surprise to you that the word came into English from Russian.
 It is one example of so-called reborrowing.
-The term was born in the Russian language during the “wild ’90s” in CIS countries.
+The term was born in Russian during the “wild ’90s” in CIS countries.

 Back then, at a time when people in the post-Soviet countries were beginning to make big bucks for the first time, upscale nightclubs were springing up like mushrooms after warm summer rain.
 Bouncers, usually dressed in crimson jackets, would stand outside each of these nightclubs and allow in only people whose socio-economic status matched the club’s rank.
 What they were performing was what came to be known as “face control.”